 The Ultimate Accessibility Guide to Getting Around Barcelona by Metro

 Taking the metro on holiday can be a challenge.
-You do not know the city yet and especially finding your way via public transport can be a hassle.
-You might have questions about the wheelchair accessibility, the metro ticket prices and which metros you need to take to get to your destination.
-No worries, We are here to give you an overview through this blog: ‘The Ultimate Accessibility Guide to Getting Around Barcelona by Metro’.
+You do not know the city yet, and especially finding your way via public transport can be a hassle.
+You might have questions about the wheelchair accessibility, the metro ticket prices, and which metros you need to take to get to your destination.
+No worries, We are here to give you an overview in this blog: ‘The Ultimate Accessibility Guide to Getting Around Barcelona by Metro.’
 Scroll down for an accessible metro map of Barcelona!
-The entrances that are accessible are marked with the blue wheelchair logo, and the ones that are not accessible are marked with a black and white skull.
+The accessible entrances are marked with the blue wheelchair logo.
+The ones that are not accessible are marked with a black and white skull on the map.

 The Metro Network

 The Barcelona metro consists of 8 lines, 159 stations, and 150 trains.
 In total this network is 121.4 km long!
 Even though it is a large network of tunnels, taking the metro is easier than it sounds.
-Each metro line is marked with a number after the letter L, and an additional color.
-For example, you have line L1, L2, and L3.
-You can easily recognize a metro entrance by means of the banner sign with the TMB logo, the capital red M. All the information you need you to find at the entrance of the metro station: the name, which lines you can access from there, a map of the metro, alternative access points, and the opening hours.
+Each metro line is marked with a number after the letter L and a color.
+For example, you have lines L1, L2, and L3.
+You can easily recognize a metro entrance through the banner sign with the TMB logo, and the capital red M. All the information you need you to find at the entrance of the metro station: the name, which lines you can access from there, a map of the metro, alternative access points, and the opening hours.

 Accessibility and Assistance

 To enter and exit the metro, you can use the elevators.
 Most metro stations have elevators and are accessible for wheelchairs.
 Unfortunately, there are still a couple of metros that do not have elevator entrances.
 Barcelona is working hard to make its metro network 100% wheelchair accessible.
-To give you an idea, there are only 15 out of a total of 159 stations not (yet) accessible for wheelchair users.
-Not too bad, is it?
-The bus network in Barcelona however, is fully wheelchair accessible.
-To see which metro stations are wheelchair accessible and which are not, we have added the latest map to this blog!
+At the moment, there are only 15 out of a total of 159 stations not (yet) accessible for wheelchair users.
+Not too bad, is it not?
+The bus network in Barcelona, however, is fully wheelchair accessible.
+To see which metro stations are wheelchair accessible and which are not, we have added a map at the bottom of this blog!

 Tickets and Prices

 At the entrance of each metro station, there are metro ticket machines.
-You need a ticket in order to pass through the turnstiles because the validating machine stamps your ticket.
-So, you need this ticket to get in the metro tunnel, but hold on to it because in some stations you need the ticket as well to get out.
+You need a ticket to pass through the turnstiles where the validating machine stamps your ticket.
+You need this ticket to get in the metro tunnel and hold on to it because, in some stations, you need the ticket as well to get out.
 In any case, put it somewhere safe because it is quite a fragile piece of paper.
 Something to keep in mind, Once your ticket is validated, it is valid for a maximum of 180 minutes.